uliyaah/WWC-Web-Demo/README.md

 # WWC-Web-Demo
-Here is the [link](https://uliyaah.github.io/WWC-Web-Demo/) to what our demo webpage looks like!
+Thanks for attending our workshop!
+Here is the [link](https://uliyaah.github.io/WWC-Web-Demo/) to the demo webpage we created